-- the International Programme in the Physical Sciences (IPPS) from 1961
+- the International Programme in the Physical Sciences (IPPS), started 1961

-- the International Programme in the Chemical Sciences (IPICS) from 1970
+- the International Programme in the Chemical Sciences (IPICS), started 1970

-- the International Programme in the Mathematical Sciences (IPMS) from 2002
+- the International Programme in the Mathematical Sciences (IPMS), started 2002

 We envision to efficiently contribute to a significant growth of scientific knowledge in lower-income countries, thereby promoting social- and economic wealth.

 We assist lower-income countries to build and strengthen their domestic research capacity and postgraduate education in the basic sciences – chemistry, mathematics and physics.